openlibhums/memory-alpha/content/pages/support/accessibility/displaying-accessibility-information.md

 ## Enter journal accessibility text

 > [!WARNING]
 > The setting at press level must be switched on to make this available in the journal manager.
-If this section does not appear within your journal, then please contact your press manager.
+If this section does not appear within your journal, then contact your press manager.

-Journal accessibility information may be entered through the **Journal manager**, through the**General**/**Journal settings** page.
+Journal accessibility information may be entered through the **Journal manager**, through the **General**/**Journal settings** page.

 ![Screenshot: Journal accessibility custom information field](../images/a11y-journal-custom-info.png)